A cold email pitch could be an effective way to get a media contact’s attention if you draft it strategically

 When you first start your company, you want to grow it.
 You want to get results as quickly as you possibly can.
-However, like everything that you need to work at, it takes time.
+However, it takes time, like everything you need to work at.
 You may not have the revenue to create exposure for your business, but once you learn how to pitch, things will work out better.

 What is a cold email?